 The Mines of Australia / Leaving Australia

-Kate Burke and Ruth Hazleton sang The Mines of Australia on their 2002 album Swapping Seasons.
+Kate Burke and Ruth Hazleton sang The Mines of Australia, “collected by Warren Fahey from Cyril Duncan, 1973, Queensland,” on their 2002 album Swapping Seasons.

 Danny Spooner sang The Mines of Australia on his 2004 CD of Australian songs of toil and reward, 'Ard Tack.
 He noted: